ipython/traitlets/docs/source/config.rst

 Additionally, the following are set by :class:`~traitlets.config.Application`:

 * ``.cli_config``, ``.extra_args``: These are set after :meth:`Application.initialize()`
-  has parsed the command-line arguments.
+  has parsed the command-line arguments. ``extra_args`` is a list holding any positional arguments (as noted earlier, these must be contiguous in the command-line).

 .. _cli_strings: